MhoOmm/Ignithon/README.md

-# Project Name
+# Sanjeevani
-This repository contains the project source code.
+This project was developed as part of the **K1000 organized hackathon "Ignithon"**
 ---
 ## Working Snapshots
 You can view the working snapshots of the project here: